Can Small GenAI Language Models Rival Large Language Models in Understanding Application Behavior?: Experiments

 \subsection{Results and Analysis}

-We denote 'Class 0' as benign and 'Class 1' as malware samples.
+We denote\textit{ Class 0} as benign and \textit{Class 1} as malware samples.
 Metrics include Accuracy, Precision, Recall, F1-score, and inference time.

+To ensure reproducibility and clarity in performance comparisons, all visualizations (Figures \ref{fig:metric-charts}, \ref{fig:bar-comparison}, and \ref{fig:heatmap}) are generated using the same experimental setup.
+Specifically, we evaluate all models on a balanced subset of 10,000 samples from the SBAN dataset, consisting of 5,000 benign and 5,000 malware instances.
+For classification head experiments, a threshold of 0.5 is used to determine class labels.
+In the prompt-based setting, zero-shot prompting is applied with temperature set to 0 to ensure deterministic outputs.
+All metrics are computed separately for each class.

-Figure \ref{fig:bar-comparison} presents the weighted average of the metrics for both classes across all models for both strategies.
-Figure \ref{fig:metric-charts} illustrates a combination of line plots across precision, recall, and F1-score for both benign and malware classes, highlighting in depth comparison between models.
-Figure \ref{fig:heatmap} provides alternative visualizations on precision, recall, and F1-score for more granular insights.
-Since the classification head of the models have demonstrated unexpected results, we only focus on the prompt-based strategy.
-Insights gained from these Figures are as follows:
+Figure \ref{fig:bar-comparison} presents the weighted average of the metrics for both classes across all models.
+Figure \ref{fig:metric-charts} illustrates line plots for precision, recall, and F1-score.
+These plots highlight detailed comparisons between models.
+Figure \ref{fig:heatmap} provides alternative visualizations of precision, recall, and F1-score for more granular insights.

-\begin{itemize} \item \textbf{Qwen2.5-Coder} achieves the highest overall accuracy, suggesting that larger instruction-tuned LLMs are more effective for malware detection. \item \textbf{Phi-4 mini} had the highest F1 score for class '1' and the second highest F1 for class '0'.
-This finding shows that even a small model like Phi-4 mini can rival larger models in malware analysis.\\\\ \item Smaller models like \texttt{Deepseek-coder-1.3b} show high precision on class '1' but fail to detect benign is (class '1'), resulting in extremely low average F1-score. \item Inference time scales with model size; Qwen-7B and Mistral-7B require roughly 11 minutes for 1000 samples, while smaller models are faster but less accurate. \end{itemize}
+An interesting observation is the significant performance gap between classification-head and prompt-based approaches.
+Across nearly all evaluated models, prompt-based inference consistently outperformed the classification-head strategy.
+This suggests that the instruction-tuning objectives used during model training enable stronger reasoning capabilities than the default classification layers.

+Another notable finding is the performance of Phi-4-mini.
+Despite being considerably smaller than several competing models, it achieved one of the highest F1-scores and maintained balanced precision and recall values.
+This result supports the hypothesis that model size alone does not determine malware detection effectiveness.
+Instead, training quality, instruction tuning, and domain knowledge may play equally important roles.

+Furthermore, larger models such as Qwen-2.5-Coder and Mistral-7B demonstrated strong malware detection capabilities but required substantially greater inference time.
+This trade-off highlights an important practical consideration: organizations must balance detection performance against computational cost and deployment constraints.
 However, the computational cost and inference time must be considered when selecting a model for deployment in real-world security applications.
-Visualization of metrics allows for more informed model selection based on specific operational needs, such as prioritizing recall over speed for malware prevention systems.
+The visualization of metrics allows for more informed model selection based on specific operational needs, such as prioritizing recall over speed for malware prevention systems.